apache/druid/docs/development/extensions-core/k8s-jobs.md

 ```
 </details>

-#### Example 2: Using a ConfigMap to upload the PodTemplate file
+#### Example 2: Using a ConfigMap to upload the Pod Template file

-Alternatively, we can mount the ConfigMap onto the Overlord services, and use the ConfigMap to generate the PodTemplate files we want.
+Alternatively, we can mount the ConfigMap onto the Overlord services, and use the ConfigMap to generate the pod template files we want.

 <details>
 <summary>Mounting to Overlord deployment</summary>